marvelyue/GoRestaurants/README.md

 GIF created by [LICEcap](http://www.cockos.com/licecap/).

-If you just want to take a brief scan of our service, please try the default profile:
+If you just want to take a brief scan of our service, please try the default user:
 username: 1111
 password: 2222